-We want to make sure you secure your ideal job in the Agricultural & Farming sector.
+We want to make sure you secure your ideal job!

-Contact our team to discuss how we can help, from top interview tips to utilising our CV Writing Service.
+Please contact our recruitment team to discuss how we can help, from top interview tips to utilising our CV Writing Service.

 Whether you’re attending an interview in-person or virtually, it’s crucial you make the right impression.

 Say cheese!
-It sounds like a cliche but don’t forget to smile.
+It sounds very cliché but don’t forget to smile.
 Employers want happy, enthusiastic and positive people on their team.

 Dress to impress.
 You don’t get a second chance to make a first impression.
 Always dress smartly and make sure you’re well-groomed.

 Eye contact.
 When it comes to building rapport with the interviewer, eye contact is crucial.

 It’s a simple sign of respect that you’re paying attention and are interested in the conversation.
 It's also a great sign of your confidence.